digital-asset/daml/docs/source/getting-started/app-architecture.rst

 ..
 TODO Relax or omit ensure clause.

-This is a DAML contract *template* which describes what users of our app.
+This is a DAML contract *template* describing the data for users of our app.
 Since we are developing for a distributed ledger, all data are represented as immutable contracts.
 There are two main parts here: